Getting Started with Zubo

 zubo setup

-~/.zubo/config.jsonfile with your choices. - Download the all-MiniLM-L6-v2 embedding model (~80 MB) for local semantic memory.
+The wizard also creates the ~/.zubo directory and all required subdirectories, generates your ~/.zubo/config.json file, and downloads the all-MiniLM-L6-v2 embedding model (~80 MB) for local semantic memory.

 Starting Zubo